lloydtabb/malloy_fiddle_dist/README.md

 # Malloy Fiddle

 Malloy Fiddle allows you to build a web page to play with a data set.
-My simply copying a couple of files (index.html and samples.json) into a directory on a web server along with some data and some Malloy semantic models, you can run queries using your web browser as an analytic tool.
+By simply copying a couple of files (index.html and samples.json) into a directory on a web server along with some data and some Malloy semantic models, you can run queries using your web browser as an analytic tool.

 Malloy Fiddle is implemented in Malloy, DuckDB+WASM.
 The javascript program is loaded from this repository the data is served from your webserver.